This page provides an overview on setting up and installing Chaos Phoenix.

 Software Advice for Faster Simulating

-On some machines, the Anti-Virus software may treat Phoenix FD's files .aur, .f3d and .vdb as a potential risk and consume significant processing power to scan them.
+On some machines, the Anti-Virus software may treat Phoenix's files .aur, .f3d and .vdb as a potential risk and consume significant processing power to scan them.
 Since cache files are often hundreds of Megabytes or more, this could cause the simulation to slow down several times.

 Consider adding an exception in your Anti-Virus software for these file formats.